^

 Section Menu

-ASTRO has long had a committee that focuses on diversity, health equity and inclusion initiatives for the Society as well as the field of radiation oncology.
-Medical students are the future and as such, we are continually looking for ways to provide inclusive programs and products.
-The information below includes some of ASTRO's DEI efforts that may be of interest to medical students considering a career in radiation oncology.
+ASTRO is committed to promoting excellence within the organization as well as the field.
+Medical students are the future and as such, we are continually looking for ways to provide training and engagment opportunities.
+The information below includes opportunities that may be of interest to medical students considering a career in radiation oncology.

 DEI in RO: A Social Education Series